 If a review of the DR Sell Offer Plans for the Base Residual Auction for such Delivery Year reveals that any of the conditionally approved MWs in a pre-identified zone/sub-zone are ascribed to another CSP by a letter of support from an end-use customer, such MWs shall be uncommitted from the FRR Capacity Plan and additional capacity resources shall be committed by the FRR Entity to the FRR Capacity Plan to satisfy the FRR Entity’s Preliminary Unforced Capacity Obligation.

-The UCAP value of a Demand Resource is the Nominated DR Value * DR Factor * Forecast Pool Requirement.
-Effective with the 2018/2019 Delivery Year, the DR Factor is no longer considered in the calculation of the UCAP value of a Demand Resource.
+The UCAP value of a Demand Resource committed to an FRR Capacity Plan is the Nominated DR Value committed* DR Factor * Forecast Pool Requirement.
+Effective with the 2019/2020 Delivery Year, the DR Factor is no longer considered in the calculation of the UCAP value of a Demand Resource committed to an FRR Capacity Plan.

-The Nominated DR Value for a load management program cannot exceed the maximum value determined in accordance with Section 4.3.7 of this manual.
+The Nominated DR Values (summer, winter, or annual) for a load management program registration are determined in accordance with Section 4.3.7 of this manual and the Daily Nominated DR Value of a Demand Resource for a Delivery Year is established based on confirmed registrations in “completed” status linked to such Demand Resource in DR Hub system in accordance with Section 4.3.4 and 4.7.2 of this manual.

 A resource provider who has FRR Capacity Plan Commitments for their demand resource must meet (or contract with another party to meet the requirements specified in Section 4.3.1 of this manual.